kuo-lab-uchc/HPS/README.md

 ## Preprint
 Kuo CL, Liu P, Chen Z, Pilling LC, Atkins JL, Fortinsky RH, Kuchel GA, Diniz BS.
 A proteomic signature of healthspan. medRxiv [Preprint].
 2024 Jun 26:2024.06.26.24309530. doi: 10.1101/2024.06.26.24309530.
 PMID: 38978645; PMCID: PMC11230312.

-# Healthspan definition
-We defined healthspan as the number of years from birth without a major chronic medical condition, including cancer (excluding non-melanoma skin cancer), diabetes (type I diabetes, type II diabetes, and malnutrition-related diabetes), heart failure, myocardial infarction (MI), stroke, chronic obstructive pulmonary disease (COPD), dementia, or death.
+We developed a proteomics-based signature of healthspan (healthspan proteomic score (HPS)) using data from the UK Biobank Pharma Proteomics Project (53,018 individuals and 2920 proteins).
+In line with previous studies, we defined healthspan as the number of years from birth without a major chronic medical condition, including cancer (excluding non-melanoma skin cancer), diabetes (type I diabetes, type II diabetes, and malnutrition-related diabetes), heart failure, myocardial infarction (MI), stroke, chronic obstructive pulmonary disease (COPD), dementia, or death.
+Our findings demonstrate the validity of HPS, making it a valuable tool for assessing healthspan and as a potential surrogate marker in geroscience-guided studies.

 ## Setup
 Users are required to download and install R but no R package is needed to calculate the healthspan proteomic score (HPS).